ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Non-subset streams

 As described in section [format subset](#format-subset), FLAC specifies a subset of its capabilities as the Subset format.
 Certain decoders may choose to only decode FLAC files conforming to the limitations imposed by the Subset.
-Therefore, when maximum compatibility with decoders is desired it is RECOMMENDED to stay within the limitations of the FLAC Subset format.
+Therefore, maximum compatibility with decoders is achieved when the limitations of the FLAC Subset format are followed when creating FLAC files.

 ## Variable block size

 Because it is often difficult to find the optimal arrangement of block sizes for maximum compression, most encoders choose to create files with a fixed block size.
-Because of this many decoder implementations suffer from bugs when handling variable block size streams or do not decode them at all.
+Because of this many decoder implementations receive minimal use when handling variable block size streams, and this can reveal bugs, or reveal that implementations do not decode them at all.
 Furthermore, as is explained in [section addition of block size strategy flag](#addition-of-block-size-strategy-flag), there have been some changes to the way variable block size streams were encoded.
-Because of this, when maximum compatibility with decoders is desired it is RECOMMENDED to only use fixed block size streams.
+Because of this, maximum compatibility with decoders is achieved when FLAC files are created using fixed block size streams.

 ## 5-bit Rice parameter {#rice-parameter-5-bit}

 As the addition of the 5-bit Rice parameter as described in [section addition of 5-bit Rice parameter](#addition-of-5-bit-rice-parameter) was quite a few years after the FLAC format was first introduced, some early decoders might not be able to decode files containing such Rice parameters.
 The introduction of this was specifically aimed at improving compression of 24-bit PCM audio and compression of 16-bit PCM audio only rarely benefits from using a 5-bit Rice parameters.
-Therefore, when maximum compatibility with decoders is desired it is RECOMMENDED to not use 5-bit Rice parameters when encoding audio with a bit depth of 16 bits or lower.
+Therefore, maximum compatibility with decoders is achieved when FLAC files containing audio with a bit depth of 16 bits or lower are created without any use of 5-bit Rice parameters.

 ## Rice escape code

 Escapes Rice partitions are only seldom used as it turned out their use provides only very small compression improvement.
 As many encoders therefore do not use these by default or are not capable of producing them at all, it is likely many decoder implementation are not able to decode them correctly.
-Therefore, when maximum compatibility with decoders is desired it is RECOMMENDED to not use escaped Rice partitions.
+Therefore, maximum compatibility with decoders is achieved when FLAC files are created without any use of escaped Rice partitions.

 ## Uncommon block size

 For unknown reasons some decoders have chosen to support only common block sizes except for the last block.
-Therefore, when maximum compatibility with decoders is desired it is RECOMMENDED to only use common block sizes as listed in section [block size bits](#block-size-bits) for all but the last block.
+Therefore, maximum compatibility with decoders is achieved when creating FLAC files using common block sizes as listed in section [block size bits](#block-size-bits) for all but the last block.

 ## Uncommon bit depth